Organizational Tax

 VCU is a political subdivision of the Commonwealth of Virginia.
 As such, VCU is exempt from paying sales tax on tangible personal property for use or consumption by the State.

-Purchases made to a vendor should be accompanied by our Virginia state sales and use tax exemption certificate.
+Purchases made in the State of Virginia to a vendor should be accompanied by a copy of our Virginia state sales and use tax exemption certificate.

 These purchases include: